Liftric/translationFrontend/README.md

 Small frontend for the translation api 2 written in react.js.

+## Environment variables

+You need to specify the following environment variables to get this project running (also for development):

+* REACT_APP_BACKEND_URL

 ## Available Scripts

 In the project directory, you can run: